Probability - The Science of Uncertainty and Data (2021)

 -

-\[ var(X_1 + \dots + X_n) = \sum\limits_{i=1}^nvar(X_i) + \sum\limits_{(i,j):i \neq j}^n cov(X_i,X_j)
+multiple r.v.s \[ var(X_1 + \dots + X_n) = \sum\limits_{i=1}^nvar(X_i) + \sum\limits_{(i,j):i \neq j}^n cov(X_i,X_j)

 \]\(\sum\limits_{(i,j):i \neq j}^n \) contains \((n^2 - n)\) terms